wezteoh/Bandit_Recommendation/README.md

 strategy dominates in the original dataset, while exploratory approaches dominates in a modified version of the dataset that reflect more ambiguous user preferences.

-The final report can be found here: https://github.com/wezteoh/Bandit_Recommendation/blob/master/Uncertainty%20Guided%20Recommendation%20with%20Bandits.pdf
+The final paper can be found here: https://github.com/wezteoh/Bandit_Recommendation/blob/master/Uncertainty%20Guided%20Recommendation%20with%20Bandits.pdf